tylerlong/manate/README.md

 It allows you to maintain your app state in OOP style.

 I am not saying that OOP style is the best practice for React development.
-But React Hooks functional style is not my cup of tea.
+But React Hooks' functional style is hardly my cup of tea.

 ## Installation